U.S. flag

 The 21st Century Integrated Digital Experience Act (IDEA), Section 3(e) requires any public federal agency website created after December 2018 to “be in compliance with the website standards of the Technology Transformation Services of the General Services Administration [GSA]."
 IDEA, Pub.
 L. No. 115-336, 132 Stat.
 5025; See also GSA Blog, January 22, 2020.
 The GSA U.S. Web Design System standards include the Language Selector and Preferred Language Components.

-Federal agencies are required to provide meaningful access to government information to people with limited English proficiency.
-This applies to your agency’s digital content too.
-You need to determine how much information you need to provide in other languages, based on an assessment of your audience.
+Federal agencies can determine how much information to provide in other languages based on an assessment of your audience.
 Digital.gov, Multilingual Digital Content, July 2014.

 International Resources